bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 2. Change variable `#Location#` to accept OpenWeatherMap's id format.
 3. OpenWeatherMap's icon value is different from `wxdata`'s, so since the Mond weather icons are named, 1.png..., we have to rename to [OpenWeatherMap's format](https://openweathermap.org/weather-conditions).

 > **Note**: I did not actually fix the Mond weather skin.
-It's still broken at its current state.
-RIP DeviantArt comments.
+It's still broken at its current state (last I checked).

 ## Conclusion

 And there's that.
 A lot of work has to be done depending on how complex the skin is.
 But this should give you an idea on what needs to be done to migrate a skin to a new API.

-If you spot any errors or find any false information, feel free to contact me on [Reddit](https://reddit.com/u/IamLUG) or submit an issue on [GitHub](https://github.com/bluwy/bjorn-lu) if you prefer.
+If you spot any errors or find any false information, feel free to contact me on [Reddit](https://reddit.com/u/IamLUG) or submit an issue on [GitHub](https://github.com/bluwy/website) if you prefer.
 I'll fix it as soon as possible.

+**Update 24/4/2022**: I've not used Rainmeter for a long time so I'm likely not able to help with any questions you have.
+The [Rainmeter forum](https://forum.rainmeter.net) or [Discord server](https://discord.gg/rainmeter) would be the best place to start.

 Happy coding!